DavidC0rtes/VITAMIN/README.md

 ## Input Model

 The text file given in input is a TXT file with the following attributes:
-- Transition: A matrix where row and columns denote the transitions involved in the MAS.
+- Transition: a matrix where row and columns denote the transitions involved in the MAS.
-- Name_State: A list of states that follows the same order of the matrix (i.e., the ith element represents the ith row and ith column in the matrix)
+- Name_State: a list of states that follows the same order of the transition matrix (i.e., the i-th element represents the i-th row and i-th column in the matrix).
-- Initial_State: The unique initial state of the MAS.
+- Initial_State: the unique initial state of the MAS.
-- Atomic_propositions: A list of atomic propositions used in the MAS.
+- Atomic_propositions: a list of atomic propositions used in the MAS.
-- Labelling: A matrix where the rows represent the states, while the columns represent the atomic propositions.
-Also in this case the columns are ordered with respect to the atomic propositions (i.e., the ith atomic proposition is denoted by the ith column in the labelling).
+- Labelling: a matrix where the rows represent the states, while the columns represent the atomic propositions.
+Also in this case the columns are ordered w.r.t. the atomic propositions (i.e., the i-th atomic proposition truth values can be derived by the i-th column in the labelling matrix).
-- Number_of_agents: The number of agents in the MAS.
+- Number_of_agents: the number of agents in the MAS.